aviz92/pytest-plugins/README.md

     - `--pr-number`: Include a pull request number in the report for better traceability.
     - `--mr-number`: Include a merge request number in the report for better traceability.
     - `--add-parameters`: Add the test parameters as fields to the test results.
+    - `--pytest-command`: Add the detailed information about the pytest command-line to the "execution_results.json" file
 <br> <br>
 - ✅ **maxfail-streak**: Stop test execution after a configurable number of consecutive failures.
     - flags: